 Day 1: Arrive in Leh, take this day to acclimatise.
 It’s really important to rest well, eat properly and drink plenty of water to avoid any signs of acute mountain sickness (AMS).
 You can take this time to explore the Leh market.

 Day 2: If you feel low health-wise, it is good to take this day to rest as well.
 Otherwise, head to a day full of explorations!
-Take a trip to visit a couple of different places starting with the ‘sangam’ this is the meeting point for the two rivers – Indus & Zanskar – soak in the beautiful view either from the top or go down to take a closer look.
+Take a trip to visit a couple of different places starting with the ‘Sangam’ this is the meeting point for the two rivers – Indus & Zanskar – soak in the beautiful view either from the top or go down to take a closer look.
 You’ll see the mighty Indus following gracefully through the day.
-Next, buckle up to visit Lamayuru (also known as Moon land) explore the unique mountain formation that almost resembles the surface of the moon.
+Next, buckle up to visit Lamayuru (also known as Moon Land) and explore the unique mountain formation that almost resembles the surface of the moon.
 Go ahead and pay a visit to the Lamayuru monastery.
-On your way back to Leh check stop at Alchi Monastry, pay homage to all 5 shrines in the Choskar temple complex.
+On your way back to Leh check stop at Alchi Monastery, and pay homage to all 5 shrines in the Choskar temple complex.

-Day 4: Another day calls for another Road trip, this one will take you a step closer to the country life in Ladakh where you’ll explore two of the most remote villages – Turtuk & Thang.
+Day 4: Another day calls for another Road trip, this one will take you a step closer to country life in Ladakh where you’ll explore two of the most remote villages – Turtuk & Thang.
 First up you drive all the way to Thang which is the last village in India, overlooking the border of Pakistan.
 Villagers here have some really interesting anecdotes to share along with the sweetest seabuckthorn juice!
-On your way back to Nubra stopover at Turtuk, a fairly famous and commercial village.
+On your way back to Nubra stop over at Turtuk, a fairly famous and commercial village.
 Unlike Thang, you’ll notice the village bustling with tourists, but don’t let that sight put you off!
 The locals are warm and welcoming.
 Explore the little village and their sustainable ways of living.

 Day 5: Time to leave Nubra, but not without some adventure!
 Stop by for a thrilling ATV ride over the sand dunes (quite literally, my ATV was mid-air!).
 After that adrenaline rush, get ready for a long journey all the way to Pangong Tso.
 It will take you a good 7 hours, again my advice is to take stops now and then to be with the natural surroundings and stretch.
 Pangong greets you with vast openness, the landscape changes and you’ll notice patches of marshlands.
 Stay over at one of the camps overlooking the lake and get up to the most beautiful sunset!